alexjwang/Cardrop/README.md

-Cardrop was the result of a team effort by Michael Jan (me), Alex Wang, Jesse Zhong, and Justin Lee.
+Cardrop was the result of a team effort by Michael Jan, Alex Wang, Jesse Zhong, and Justin Lee.
 We built this product at YHack 2018.

 The folder “CardropApp” contains the actual code for the website/application.
 The website is located at: https://cardrop.wixsite.com/cardrop.